 However, in general, support for the public use of FRT from the central government, local governments, and crucially, the general public, remains high.
-Its development stimulates economic growth and helps the government achieve its goal of securing China as a leader in AI technologies.
-It will likely remain a prominent fixture in state security and economic growth, and may become an inlet to more abstract forms of computation, such as affect recognition, which is explored further in Sébastian Krier's piece in this series.
+It also stimulates economic growth and helps the government achieve its goals of securing China as a leader in AI technologies.
+It will likely remain a prominent fixture in state security and economic growth, and may become an inlet to more abstract forms of computation, such as affect recognition, which is explored further in Sebastian Krier's piece in this series.68